Moc/teamspeak3/README.md

 Possibly, in the future, more functionality will be added such as administration functionality to manage more aspects of your TS3 server.

+**THIS PLUGIN IS NOT RELEASED YET AND SHOULD ONLY BE USED FOR TESTING AND DEVELOPMENT AT THIS POINT.***

 ## Requirements ##
 * e107 v2.x (latest)